frappe/erpnext_documentation/user/manual/en/selling/sales-order.md

 > **Note 3:**
-By clicking on the Invoice button you can make an Invoice for your services .
+By clicking on the Invoice button you can make an Invoice for your services.
 The sales orders details will be fetched directly.

 ### 3. Related Topics
 1. [Quotation](/docs/user/manual/en/selling/quotation)